-- 7.1 The following implications have been identified: - a) Financial b) Legal c) Other (Equalities, Staffing, Planning, Health & Safety, Environmental, Crime & Disorder)
+- 7.1 The following implications have been identified: - a) Financial b) Legal c) Other (Equalities, Staffing, Planning, Health & Safety, Environmental, Crime & Disorder) There are no legal implications regarding this report.

 The results of the investment strategy affect the funding of the Capital Programme.